Elderly care: Thailand

 Thailand has observed global patterns of an enlarging elderly class: as fertility control is encouraged and medical advances are being made, the birth rate has diminished and people live longer.
 The Thai government is noticing and concerned about this trend but tends to let families care for their elderly members rather than create extraneous policies for them.
-As of 2011, there are only 25 state-sponsored homes for the elderly, with no more than a few thousand members of each home.
+As of 2011, there are only 25 state-sponsored homes for the elderly, with no more than a few thousand members in each home.
 Such programs are largely run by volunteers and the services tend to be limited, considering there is not always a guarantee that care will be available.
 Private care is tough to follow, often based on assumptions.
 Because children are less likely to care for their parents, private caretakers are in demand.
 Volunteer NGOs are available but in very limited quantities.

 While there are certainly programs available for use by the elderly in Thailand, questions of equity have risen since their introduction.
-The rich elderly in Thailand are much more likely to have access to care resources, while the poor elderly are more likely to actually use their acquired health care, as observed in a study by Bhumisuk Khananurak.
+The rich elderly in Thailand are much more likely to have access to care resources, while the poor elderly are more likely to use their acquired health care, as observed in a study by Bhumisuk Khananurak.
 However, over 96% of the nation has health insurance with varying degrees of care available.